Meatless Monday: United States

-The Monday Campaigns
+Meatless Monday Campaigns

+Several organizations promote meatless monday in the United States, such as the Meatless Monday nonprofit initiative founded by marketing professional Sid Lerner, of The Monday Campaigns Inc. in association with the Johns Hopkins Bloomberg School of Public Health Center for a Livable Future.
+The public-facing campaign was designed and piloted by Social Impact Studios, a national creative agency based in Philadelphia that focuses mainstream marketing practices on social issues.
+Meatless Monday is based in the United States.

 Meatless Monday is part of the Healthy Monday initiative.
 The program follows the nutrition guidelines developed by the USDA.
 Healthy Monday encourages Americans to make healthier decisions at the start of every week.
 Other Healthy Monday campaigns include: The Kids Cook Monday, Monday 2000, Quit and Stay Quit Monday, Move it Monday, The Monday Mile, and others.

 Meatless Monday focuses its initiative on Mondays for several reasons.
 Wednesday and Friday are traditionally days for fasting among Catholic and Orthodox Christians.
 Monday is typically the beginning of the work week, the day when individuals settle back into their weekly routine.
 Habits that prevailed over the weekend can be forgotten and replaced by other choices.
 A weekly reminder to restart healthy habits also encourages success.
 A 2009 trial published in the American Journal of Preventive Medicine provided individuals with weekly health prompts and encouragement.
 Approximately two thirds of participants responded with improvements in their overall health, eating habits and physical activity levels.
 Monday was also chosen for being alliterative with "Meatless" (cf. Taco Tuesday and other similar day-specific campaigns).

 On April 6, 2010, San Francisco became the first city in the United States to officially declare Mondays to be "meat free", calling it their Vegetarian Day.
 Several other countries have meat-free days as well, including Canada.